 I usually make my kids dress up so they will look nice for pictures.
 This year I will let them wear what they want.
 My middle daughter loves to dress up so she probably still will but I will not freak out if they wear play clothes.
 I will let them play without fear of them ruining their nice clothes.
 I will still take pictures but they won’t be posed shots of them all dressed up.
 There will be action shots of them having fun.

 I will not have to spend hours cleaning my house so it looks perfect for guests.
 No one is coming to my house so I’m not cleaning at all.
 I use to wake up early to scrub my house before everyone got there.
 Who wants to clean on a holiday?
-Not me anymore so even when we host Thanksgiving again I will not freak out about a crumb on the floor.
-If people don’t like the way my house looks then they can eat somewhere else (I really don’t think other people cared as much I did).
-I will though help my brother clean up his house after dinner but as for my house that will stay messy with its toys all over the floor.
+Not me anymore.
+Even when we host Thanksgiving again I will not freak out about a crumb on the floor.
+If people don’t like the way my house looks then they can eat somewhere else.
+I really don’t think other people cared as much I did.
+After dinner I will help my brother clean up his house but as for my house that will stay messy with its toys all over the floor.

 I will wake up in the morning and not have fifty thousand things to do.
-I will cuddle and watch the parade with my kids.
+Cuddling and watching the parade with my kids will be my priority.
 I might even take a bubble bath since my husband will be home.
 I will relax and enjoy the unrushed morning.

 After we get home I will lay on the couch in a food coma and do nothing.
-I will realize when I’m not running around like a madwoman trying to make the holiday perfect and my kids perfect that it really was the most relaxing day ever.
+When I’m not running around like a madwoman trying to make the holiday perfect and my kids perfect that it really is the most relaxing day ever.
 I really think my imperfect Thanksgiving will turn out to be the most perfect one I’ve had.

 If you are hosting Thanksgiving at your house try to relax.
 The table doesn’t have to look perfect, your house doesn’t have to be spotless, and your kids don’t have to be all fancy.
 This holiday is about family and enjoying time with them.
 Trying to make it perfect will just stress you out which in turn will make everyone want to steer clear of you.
 Just do the best you can and remember it’s your holiday too so enjoy it.